alchemycodelab/Graduates/jan2021finalpresentations.md

 ### GIM LLC.

 > Description
->>_One day, while cleaning the server trays, a kind young soul was thrust into a strange fate..
-Their soul now lives within the server and needs your help to be set free..._
+>>One day, while cleaning the server trays, a kind young soul was thrust into a strange fate..
+Their soul now lives within the server and needs your help to be set free...
+GIM LLC is an escape room inspired website where players work together to find clues to free the ghost!
+Built using React.js and socket.io for multiplayer interactivity.

 * [Repo](https://github.com/GIM-LLC)